milkcircle/milkcircle.github.io/_posts/2019-03-22-comment-on-thalassemia-studies.md

 3. On average (that is, *not just pre-transfusion*), what is the range of Hb that a patient has? *On average*, how anemic is the patient before and after receiving the study drug?
 4. What is the reduction in transfusion burden after all these factors are controlled for?

-My guess is that transfusion burden will not be reduced by nearly as much as these studies report.
+My suspicion is that transfusion burden will not be reduced by nearly as much as these studies report.

 Indeed, the luspatercept study, along with many other gene-therapy trials for thalassemia, demonstrate the need for patients and providers to *very carefully* think about whether the measured parameters truly align with patient quality of life and goals of therapy.